grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 k6 Options/02 Reference.md

 </CodeGroup>

 ## Block hostnames

-Blocks hostnames based on a list glob match strings.
-The pattern matching string can have a single `*` at the beginning such as `*.example.com` that will match anything before that such as `test.example.com` and `test.test.example.com`.
+`*` at the beginning such as `*.example.com` that will match anything before that such as `test.example.com` and `test.test.example.com`.
 Available in `k6 run` and `k6 cloud` commands.